How to Create a PCB Manufacturing Cost Estimation

 - Type of components: All-SMD assembly can cost up to ~50% more through-hole assembly.

-- Lead pitch on SMD components: I’ve seen that this varies by manufacturer.
+- Lead pitch on SMD components: I’ve seen that any premium on fine-pitch SMD components varies by manufacturer.
 If you’re already using all-SMD, some manufacturers will not charge extra for finer pitch components.

-Unless assembly is being done by hand, assembly costs will not increase linearly with the number of boards.
-In other words, with automated assembly, doubling the number of boards does not double the cost of assembly.
-Some of the assembly cost goes into tooling and programming machines, while the remainder effectively pays for machine time.
+Unless assembly is being done by hand, assembly costs will not always increase linearly with the number of boards.
+In other words, with automated assembly, doubling the number of boards does not always double the cost of assembly.
+Some of the assembly cost goes into programming machines, while the remainder effectively pays for machine time.

 Component costs follow a similar structure.
 When you order more components, you might reach a new price tier with your component distributor where the cost per component drops.
 This is one reason it’s better to buy from a single distributor rather than mix-and-match multiple distributors.